bumyy32/Alien-Shooter/README.md

 # Alien-Shooter
- A alien shooter using pygame!
+ An alien shooter using pygame!